Lecture 11: Properties of OLS in multiple regression

 • It follows that \hat{\beta}_{0},\hat{\beta}_{1},\ldots ,\hat{\beta}_{k} are jointly normally distributed (conditional on \mathbf{X}).

-Inclusion of irrelevant regressors
+Inclusion of irrelevant regressors: No bias

 • Suppose that the true model is Y_{i}=\beta _{0}+\beta _{1}X_{1,i}+U_{i}.